Ascensor da Bica: Architecture

 The lift includes two cars that travel the distance simultaneously in opposite directions.
 The cars have three doors on either side (with two flanked windows per door), and three compartments within the platform, with wooden seats oriented transversely from the central body.

 The funicular/lift rises along an 11.8% incline to the Rua da Bica de Duarte Belo, a distance of 245 m, from the Rua de São Paulo.
 The transit system includes the Rua da Bica, Largo de Santo Antoninho and Travessa da Bica Grande.
-The Bica funicular, much like the Funicular of Lavra and the Glória Funicular, originally used to be moved by the Tramway system: using cable and water weights, with the cars equipped with water tanks.
-The system, today, is electrically operated.
-The lower station is almost hidden behind a facade on the Rua de S. Paulo with the inscription Ascensor da Bica.
+The lower station is almost hidden behind a façade on the Rua de S. Paulo with the inscription Ascensor da Bica.

-The facade is framed in stonework, with gates of wrought iron and portico with arch.
+The façade is framed in stonework, with gates of wrought iron and portico with arch.
 The upper floors include rectangular windows, with the first and second floors including wrought iron varandas and the third floor with smaller picture windows.
 At the top a decorative cornice divides the upper floor from the Mansard roof, with wrought iron railing.
 In the interior, is a small atrium with circulation corridor for the cars; with tile wainscoting, plastered walls and azulejo tile the main platform is delimited by wrought iron gate and lateral staircases.